Update : July 22, 2021

 Finding your first job takes time

 Remember this, and don’t panic if you haven’t gotten an interview in the first few weeks.
 The average time for newcomers to find a job is six months.
 Although this may seem long, keep a positive attitude and get involved in a cause or nonprofit.
 This is an excellent way to get experience in your target area, as you can develop transferable skills for future positions.
 You can also get valuable references that recruiters want.

-Two ideas for resources:
+Idea for resources:

 Your specialization is an asset that you can develop in Quebec

 You are no doubt qualified, but your specialization probably relates to the country where you earned your degree.
 For example, in the engineering field, construction standards and materials differ from country to country.
 In Quebec, an order oversees the profession, and you need to be a member to hold the title of engineer.